 Are 21Shares’s products collateralized?
 And if so, how much?

 Our ETPs are collateralized debt obligations.
 21Shares AG as the issuer is always required to maintain 100% collateralization of these products.
-This means that we are not lending the underlying or in any other way pledging those assets.
-They will remain solely for the benefit of investors.

 How are iNAVs calculated?